 On August 7, 2014, the Company delivered a notice (the "Wellstat Diagnostics Guarantor Notice") to each of the guarantors of Wellstat Diagnostics' obligations to the Company (collectively, the "Wellstat Diagnostics Guarantors") under the credit agreement, which included a demand that the guarantors remit payment to the Company in the amount of the outstanding obligations.
-The guarantors include certain affiliates and related companies of Wellstat Diagnostics' stockholders.
+The guarantors include certain affiliates and related companies of Wellstat Diagnostics, including Wellstat Therapeutics and Wellstat Diagnostics' stockholders.